-Bosnia: Third tender for FBiH hydrocarbon exploration consultancy services launched22.
-October 2018. / SEE Energy News
+Bosnia: Third tender for FBiH hydrocarbon exploration consultancy services launched, SEE Energy News

 After two unsuccessful attempts to find expert consultant for who will provide advisory services on the issuing of the international public invitation for exploration and exploitation of oil and gas on the country‘s territory, the Government of the Federation of Bosnia and Herzegovina (FBiH) has launched the tender for the third time.

 According to the documentation published by the Federal Ministry of Energy, The consultant is expected to have experience in international negotiations and will be tasked with helping the the Government draft and issue a public invitation for oil and gas exploration and exploitation.
 The value of the contract is estimated at some 650,000 euros, while the deadline for bids submission is 27 November 2018.

 Recently, the second attempt by the FBiH Government to find an expert consultant for the help in organizing international tender for awarding concessions for oil and gas exploration has failed because the sole applicant has filed a technically incorrect application.
 Tender documentation was bought by 22 interested companies, but only British IHS submitted the offer.
 However, there were several irregularities regarding the submitted offer so it had to be rejected.
 The Federal Ministry of Energy, Mining and Industry said that although the second attempt failed, it will not give up on the project for awarding concession for oil and gas exploration in the territory of FBiH.

 The previous tender launched in the second half of 2017 also failed because it did not attract any bids.
 Bosnian media reported that UK-based consulting company IHS has placed a bid on a tender, but the Government did not disclose any information regarding this matter.